edb-gjengen/dusken-client/README.md

     yarn release:android

 ## Create release build (ios)

 We use fastlane and certificate management via fastlane match.
 Ask nikolai@studentersamfundet.no for access to the certs.

 ## Libraries

-We use https://nativebase.io/ for generic UI components
+We use <https://nativebase.io/> for generic UI components

-## TODO upgrade:
+## TODO upgrade

+- Make stripe work again
- - `@react-native-community/eslint-config"`
+- Fix icons
+- Fix colors in native base theme
+- Refactor EventDetail and EventList to functional components